ElineBovy/ElineBovy.github.io/_pages/activities.md

 ---

 ### Talks and presentations
+*
+*

 ### Subreviewer
-I have been a subreviewer for:
+I have subreviewed for: NeurIPS, TACAS, LICS.
-* NeurIPS
-* TACAS
-* LICS